LibrariesHacked/librarieshacked-web-content/articles/ipdatamaps.md

 **Licence: Released under the same terms as the OS OpenData license with the single addition of GeoLytix to the attribution list.**

-## CartoDB
+## carto

-Having found the relevant data sets, [CartoDB](https://cartodb.com/) is an online tool *to map and analyse location data*.
+Having found the relevant data sets, [Carto](https://cartodb.com/) is an online tool *to map and analyse location data*.
 A free account (restricted by 250Mb limit) is generally enough to do a lot of visualisation work.

-Both the Geolytix open data, and the Gov.UK snapshots of IPO data can be directly uploaded into CartoDB as datasets.
-These can then be joined (using the postcode district in both sets), and manipulated using structured query langugage (SQL), within CartoDB.
-The [CartoDB docs](http://docs.cartodb.com/) are the best places to get started if you want to delve into mapping data within the online tool.
+Both the Geolytix open data, and the Gov.UK snapshots of IPO data can be directly uploaded into Carto as datasets.
+These can then be joined (using the postcode district in both sets), and manipulated using structured query langugage (SQL).
+The [Carto docs](https://carto.com/docs/) are the best places to get started if you want to delve into mapping data within the online tool.

 ## Filtering data to Manchester